Neelka96/HavocMapper/README.md

     # Native setup utilizes up to 9 keys
     # Must have 1 key with no upwards limit
     ```
+6. When running notebooks, be sure to select the kernel/environment the dependencies were installed in.
 > [!NOTE]
 > While the native system all code was built on runs through the conda python interpreter
 > (Anaconda Distribution), all dependencies were loaded through pip to ensure cross-compatibility